bbanting/budgettool/README.md

 - [ ] Incorporate graphing
     - bar graph categories for year and month
     - monthly income and expenses over year
-    - Prevent keywords from being used as users or categories
 - [ ] Warn when current year is not active year
 - [ ] Preset expenses and bills (goals)
     - tags attached to goals